A 'tip line' championed by Virginia Gov. Youngkin last year has been quietly shut down - NewsBreak

 Why mail voting laws may slow the count in some key swing states

-Follow live updates and results from the 2022 midterm election here.
+Follow live updates and results from Election Day 2022 here.
 In states where voting by mail is on the rise, there's a wonky reason why officials may be slower to report midterm results on election night.
-Before mail-in ballots can be counted, they have to go through a process...
+Before mail-in ballots can be counted, they have to go through a process sometimes...

-A preview of Tuesday's general election in Mecklenburg County and North Carolina

-Election Day is Tuesday, Nov.
-8. In North Carolina, voters will elect candidates to the U.S. Senate, U.S. House, the N.C.
-Supreme Court, the Court of Appeals and the General Assembly, among other judicial and local seats.
-Democrat Cheri Beasley is running for a U.S. Senate seat against Republican Ted...

 A large turnout of Black voters in Milwaukee could help Democrats' cause